X. How to Discern False Shepherds, Antichrists, and False Christs

 The work and expression of Christ determines His substance.
 He is able to complete with a true heart that which has been entrusted to Him.
 He is able to worship God in heaven with a true heart, and with a true heart seek the will of God the Father.
 This is all determined by His substance.
 And so too is His natural revelation determined by His substance; the reason I call this His “natural revelation” is because His expression is not an imitation, or the result of education by man, or the result of many years of cultivation by man.
 He did not learn it or adorn Himself with it; rather, it is inherent within Him.

-16. If, during the present day, there is to emerge a person who is able to display signs and wonders, cast out demons, heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be the counterfeit of evil spirits, and their imitation of Jesus.
+16. If, during the present day, there is to emerge a person who is able to display signs and wonders, cast out demons, heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be a counterfeit produced by evil spirits which imitate Jesus.
 Remember this!
 God does not repeat the same work.
 Jesus’ stage of work has already been completed, and God will never again undertake that stage of work.
-The work of God is irreconcilable with the conceptions of man; for example, the Old Testament foretold the coming of a Messiah, but it turned out that Jesus came, so it would be wrong for another Messiah to come again.
+The work of God is irreconcilable with the notions of man; for example, the Old Testament foretold the coming of a Messiah, and the result of this prophecy was Jesus’ coming.
+This having already happened, it would be wrong for another Messiah to come again.
 Jesus has already come once, and it would be wrong if Jesus were to come again this time.
-There is one name for every age, and each name is characterized by the age.
-In the conceptions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus, yet this time God is not like that at all.
+There is one name for every age, and each name contains a characterization of that age.
+In the notions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus.
+Yet this time, God is not like that at all.
 If, during the last days, God still displayed signs and wonders, and still cast out demons and healed the sick—if He did exactly the same as Jesus—then God would be repeating the same work, and the work of Jesus would have no significance or value.
 Thus, God carries out one stage of work in every age.
 Once each stage of His work has been completed, it is soon imitated by evil spirits, and after Satan begins to follow on the heels of God, God changes to a different method.
 Once God has completed a stage of His work, it is imitated by evil spirits.
 You must be clear about this.

 18. If a man calls himself God yet is unable to express the being of divinity, do the work of God Himself, or represent God, he is undoubtedly not God, for he has not the essence of God, and that which God can inherently achieve does not exist within him.